TroJan2001/Notes/Encryption and Hashing/Encryption/Symmetric Encryption.md

+Symmetric encryption **uses a single key to encrypt and decrypt**.
+If you encrypt a zip file, then decrypt with the same key, you are using symmetric encryption.
+Symmetric encryption is also called “secret key” encryption because the key must be kept secret from third parties.

-here are many programs available for symmetric encryption.
+Here are many programs available for symmetric encryption.
 We will focus on two, which are widely used for asymmetric encryption as well:

 - GNU Privacy Guard
 - OpenSSL Project